avian2/gimp-plugin-onion-layers/README.md

 ## Installation

-To install the plug-in, copy the `onion_layers.py` file to `[your home folder]\.gimp-[GIMP version]\plug-ins`.
+To install the plug-in, copy the `onion_layers.py` file to your plug-in directory.
+This might be `[your home folder]/.gimp-[GIMP version]/plug-ins` or `[your home folder]/.config/GIMP/[GIMP version]/plug-ins`.
+Check "Edit -> Preferences -> Folders -> Plug-ins" if you're not sure.

-If you have GIMP 2.8 on Linux, running `make install` should do the right thing.
+If you have GIMP 2.10 on Linux, running `make install` should do the right thing.
 The plug-in will likely not work on Windows as-is (patches would be welcome)

-The plug-in was developed for GIMP 2.8.18 and Python 2.7.13.
-It might also work with other versions - feedback regarding that is welcome.
+The plug-in was developed for GIMP 2.10.8 and Python 2.7.16.
+It was known to work on 2.8 in the past.
+It might also work with older or newer versions of GIMP - feedback regarding that is welcome.

 ## Usage